jeremenichelli/personal-site/posts/2016-04-27-quick-introduction-to-the-intersection-observer-api.md

 ### Updates

-**9 AUG 2016** &mdash; The article was udpated to reflect the last changes in the spec.
+**9 AUG 2016** &mdash; The article was updated to reflect the last changes in the spec.